The deadline to challenge a will in Florida is 20 days, 3 months, or 4 years.

 No. The person must be dead before the will can be challenged, because a will can always be changed or revoked, at least in theory.
 So the first rule regarding when a will can be challenged is that the person must be dead, at least that is the rule in Florida.

 It is possible to challenge a revocable trust before death in narrow circumstances, which can be advantageous.
+See Florida Trust Administration and Litigation Deadlines and Timelines.
 Also, it is possible to gather evidence for a will contest before death if there is a guardianship pending.
-In many cases involving strong disputes with much money present and an elderly and inform person, the litigation beings before death in the form of a guardianship.
+In many cases involving strong disputes with much money present and an elderly and infirm person, the litigation beings before death in the form of a Florida guardianship.
 There is also typically a challenge to revocable trusts, lifetime gifts, and uses of powers of attorney.